 China profit play No. 2: tier 2 infrastructure

 Chances are you said Beijing or Shanghai, and not Xian, Harbin, or Tianjin, even though all five have populations in the multimillions.
 That's because while the former are world-famous tier 1 cities in China, the latter are relatively unknown tier 2 cities.
 But in order to even out development in China, the government has made it a priority to build infrastructure in these tier 2 cities and make them attractive places to do business.
 For tier 2, this means more roads, power plants, subways, etc.

 But rather than pick a company that builds subways or coal-fired power plants or roads or nuclear power plants, at Global Gains we like companies that work across these niches.
 That's something like General Steel

 The fact is that while China's economy has been growing at a near-10% annual rate for the past 25 years, growth is slowing, and the low-hanging fruit when it comes to spurring growth has long since been plucked from the tree.
 Thus, the government is focused on ways to make the economy ever more efficient.
 One of the strategies they've hit on is the forced consolidation of small, inefficient state-owned enterprises (SOEs) under private companies that they can count on to do right by workers and wring inefficiency out of operations.

 We discovered some of these "chosen few" in the health-care and steel sectors during our last research trip to China, and we dubbed them SSEs, or state-sponsored entrepreneurs.
 We're keen to invest alongside them because of their good relations with the government and their advantaged position when it comes to acquiring new assets, products, or distribution capacity.

 Take the next step

-This article has provided you with a few leads on how to make real money from China's growth.
-If you're ready for more, I invite you to sign up and join us at Global Gains.
+This article has provided you with a few leads on how to make real money from China's growth, but if you're ready for more, I invite you to sign up and join us at Global Gains.
 You'll have immediate access to all of our research and top picks for new money now.